What Company Logos Looked Like When They Were Young

 Similar to Microsoft, Starbucks removed its name from its green logo.
 That doesn’t mean it lacks a good story, though.
 Have you ever noticed this hidden detail in the Starbucks logo?

 It’s hard to imagine that Apple, a leader in the minimalist space, used to have such a busy logo.
+These are the things Apple employees won’t tell you.

 McDonald’s went from touting its barbeque to boasting about its exemplary customer service.
 Don’t miss these 75 mind-blowing facts about McDonald’s.